12 Hours Palmerston North

 129 Dittmer Drive, West End, Palmerston North

-The 7.1 km track connects Palmerston North to Linton Military Camp and Massey University, and along the way you’ll find farms, forests, pā sites and a host of native wildlife that make a home beside this stunning river’s banks.
-Be sure to take a look at the bridge’s design, which is beautifully lit at night and was inspired by a fallen karaka tree.
+The 7.1 km track connects Palmerston North to Linton Military Camp and Massey University, and along the way, you’ll find farms, forests, pā sites and a host of native wildlife that make a home beside this stunning river’s banks.
+Be sure to take a look at the bridge’s design, which is beautifully lit at night and inspired by a fallen karaka tree.
 The roots can be seen on the southern side of the bridge and the canopy at the northern end.
-A real time counter shows just how many bikers and walkers have come this way before you.
+A real-time counter shows just how many bikers and walkers have come this way before you.

 Access is available from Ruha Street, Fitzherbert Avenue, Dairy Farm Road or Bells Road.

 While Palmerston North showcases the best of New Zealand in many ways, the local dining scene is in no way limited to classic Kiwi kai.
-This is best seen at Yatai Japanese Izakaya.
-Barbara and Atsushi Taniyama opened this restaurant nearly twenty years ago in order to offer the city authentic Japanese fare in an environment to match.
+This is best seen at Haru, a cosy Japanese restaurant in the centre of town.

 8pm: Beers and dessert at Brew Union